Gotti (2018 film): Plot

-Mob boss John Gotti reflects on his three-decade reign of crime in New York City.
-In 1972, as a young associate, he is tasked by Aniello "Neil" Dellacroce, underboss to the Gambino family, to kill gangster James McBratney, who is believed to be responsible for the kidnapping and murder of boss Carlo Gambino's nephew.
-Killing McBratney at a bar, Gotti becomes a “made man”.

-Decades later, in the 1990s, an elderly Gotti is incarcerated at the United States Medical Center for Federal Prisoners in Springfield, Missouri, having been diagnosed with throat cancer.
-He meets with his son, John “Junior” Gotti, who is considering a plea bargain.

-In 1972, Gotti is identified as McBratney's killer and sentenced to four years at Green Haven; due to the Gambino family's influence, however, he is allowed to leave on "medical furloughs" to conduct further criminal business, including another hit.
-Gotti is transferred to Lewisburg and is let out on parole in 1974 after serving just two years.
-He joins his wife, Victoria, and children at their new home in Howard Beach, Queens, while working his way up to become a capo.
+Mobster John Gotti addresses the audience, reflecting on his lengthy career in organized crime in New York City.
+In 1973, Aniello "Neil" Dellacroce, underboss to the Gambino crime family, tasks Gotti, a young associate, with killing gangster James McBratney, who is believed to have kidnapped and murdered boss Carlo Gambino's nephew Emanuel.
+After executing McBratney at a bar, Gotti is identified as his killer in 1974 and sentenced to 4 years at Green Haven Correctional Facility the following year; due to the Gambino family's influence, however, he is released on "medical furloughs" both for appointments with the family's dentist and for conducting further criminal business, including another hit.
+Paroled in July 1977 after 2 years, he reunites with his wife Victoria and children at their new residence in Howard Beach, Queens, and becomes a "made man", immediately climbing the Mafia hierarchy to become a capo.

-By 1979, Gotti operates out of the Bergin Hunt and Fish Club with his friend Angelo Ruggiero.
-His oldest son Junior enters the New York Military Academy, but hopes to follow in his father's footsteps.
-Despite Dellacroce's counsel and the assurances of fellow capo Frank DeCicco, Gotti is mistrustful of the Lucchese family's top underboss, Anthony Casso.
-In 1980, Gotti's 12-year-old son Frank is struck and killed by a neighbor's car.
-The neighbor later disappears, and the only witness to his abduction is intimidated into silence.
+By 1979, Gotti operates out of the Bergin Hunt and Fish Club with his childhood friend Angelo Ruggiero.
+His oldest son John "Junior" Gotti enters the New York Military Academy, but aspires to join the Mafia.
+Despite Dellacroce's counsel and the assurances of fellow capo Frank DeCicco, Gotti mistrusts the Lucchese crime family's top underboss, Anthony Casso.
+On March 18, 1980, his 12-year-old middle son Frank is accidentally struck and killed by a car driven by John Favara, his next-door neighbor.
+Favara later disappears on July 28, and the only witness to his abduction, diner owner Leon Papon, is intimidated into silence.